jmhammond/history-slides/README.md

 I'll be updating this frequently to resolve all the TODOs in the org file.
 TODO will be removed when the section has content.

+Notes to myself:
+- When you want to export *just* the assignment content to copy-paste to Discourse, export the subtree. orgmode is okay to export a :noexport: subtree. `C-c C-e C-s h o`